BugliL/TDD_step_by_step/Refactoring by Martin_Fowler/Theory/Encapsulate record/README.md

 # Encapsulate record
 To manage mutable data, objects are better than records:
 it's possible to encapsulate all data and expose them throw methods and manipulation.
-It allows to change internal object behaviors without changing it's interface.
+It allows to change internal object behaviors without changing it's interface and to introduce defensive copies.
 This pattern explain how to move a data structure inside a class.

 ## How to Encapsulate record